NAGEL German, Dutch

 Means "from Hassel", a town in Lower Saxony, Germany.
-It may mean "place where hazel trees grow" from the Germanic hasel, hassel
+It may be derived from Germanic hasel

 VAN HEEL Dutch

-Means "from Heel", a small town in the middle of the province of Limburg in the Netherlands.
+Means "from Heel", a small town in the province of Limburg in the Netherlands.

 VAN HERTEN Dutch

-Means "from Herten", a small town in the middle of the province of Limburg in the Netherlands.
-It comes from the word herten
+Means "from Herten", a small town in the province of Limburg in the Netherlands.
+The town's name comes from Dutch herten

 VAN HOFWEGEN Dutch

-Means "from Hofwegen", a town in the province of South Holland in the Netherlands.
-The town is now part of the municipality of Molenwaard.
+Means "from Hofwegen", a town in the province of South Holland in the Netherlands, itself derived from Dutch hof

 VAN KAN Dutch